pinecone-io/pinecone-java-client/README.md

 Gradle:
 ```
-implementation "io.pinecone:pinecone-client:0.1.2"
+implementation "io.pinecone:pinecone-client:0.1.3"
 ```

-[comment]: <> ([pc:LATEST_RELEASE_VERSION])
+[comment]: <> (^ [pc:LATEST_RELEASE_VERSION])

-### Uberjar
-*pinecone-client-${version}-all.jar* bundles the pinecone client and all dependencies together inside a single jar.
+Alternatively, you can use our standalone uberjar [pinecone-client-0.1.3-all.jar](https://repo1.maven.org/maven2/io/pinecone/pinecone-client/0.1.3/pinecone-client-0.1.3-all.jar), which bundles the pinecone client and all dependencies together inside a single jar.
 You can include this on your classpath like any 3rd party JAR without having to obtain the *pinecone-client* dependencies separately.

+[comment]: <> (^ [pc:LATEST_RELEASE_VERSION])

 ## Features